and-fm/.github/profile/README.md

 # AND
 (Aaron and Nick's Distributor)

 ### We are creating an industry leading music distribution platform.
-Delivering maximum value at reasonable costs without limits.
+Delivering maximum value at reasonable costs without unnecessary limits.

 <!--